yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 ## Order of operations

 Perform DDL operations in the order as shown in the following table.
+The order varies depending on the [xCluster configuration](../#xcluster-configurations).

 {{<tabpane text=true >}}
 {{% tab header="YSQL Transactional" lang="ysql-transaction" %}}